philk/philk.github.com/data/resume.md

 #### Excitement for trying new things.

-It’s very rare to find me not tinkering with some new gadget, tech, or tool.
-That passion is what helps me get more done than someone who feels it’s just another job.
+It's very rare to find me not tinkering with some new gadget, tech, or tool.
+That passion is what helps me get more done than someone who feels it's just another job.

 #### Programming knowledge.

-I’ve been programming as a hobby since I was a teenager (TI-86 BASIC).
+I've been programming as a hobby since I was a teenager (TI-86 BASIC).
 My knowledge of Ruby, Python, Obj-C, and other languages keeps me from having to do the same thing over and over again and keeps me from being bored because there's an endless supply of things to learn.

 #### Extensive software knowledge.

 I have used or set up numerous different configurations in my professional career including Microsoft Dynamics GP, MISYS, Quickbooks, Microsoft Office, Microsoft SQL Server, Microsoft Exchange, Asterisk, Apache, Nginx, MySQL, Tomcat, and many others.
-I’ve experimented with even more where I haven’t yet had a need or chance to implement them in a professionally.
+I've experimented with even more where I haven't yet had a need or chance to implement them in a professionally.

 #### Excellent communication skills